moxin-org/MAE---Moxin-App-Engine/python/examples/agent_fight/README.md

 3. Open another terminal and run multiple-terminal-input.
 Enter the following three parameters:
    - **primary_data**: The result of the first agent/llm (provide an absolute path to a Markdown file).
    - **second_data**: The result of the second agent/llm (provide an absolute path to a Markdown file).
    - **source_task**: The task that generated the agent/llm results.
-We assume that the same task was assigned to two agent/llms. both "primary_data" and "second_data" are generated, respectively by the two agent/llm, with the same source_task.
+We assume that the same task was assigned to two agent/llms. "primary_data" and "second_data" are the results generated, respectively, by the two different agent/llm, with the same "source_task".